raesene/container_sec_workstation/README.md

 # Container Security Workstation Playbook

-This is a playbook for setting up a container security workstation with common tools for doing container security reviews.
+This is a set of playbooks for setting up a container security workstation with common tools for doing container security reviews.

+There are three playbooks in the repository

+- cli_container_sec_workstation.yml - This has only command line tools installed
+- gui_container_sec_workstation.yml - This adds tools that have a GUI but relies on a remote X server being available
+- desktop_container_sec_workstation.yml - This installs XFCE4 and xrdp so you can get a remote full desktop.

 Rough draft at the moment, still quite a bit of work to do.